A new platform for cross-region cooperation

 The B&R Initiative seeks to promote market integration and forge new ties among different economies, with the objective of driving deeper regional development by promoting cooperation in a variety of areas, expanding business opportunities and encouraging people-to-people exchanges among different regions.

 To promote the implementation of the Belt and Road Initiative, China issued in March 2015 a document entitled “Vision and Actions on Jointly Building Silk Road Economic Belt and 21st-Century Maritime Silk Road”, outlining the development ideas and blueprint of the Belt and Road Initiative.
-The proposed “five areas of connectivity” – policy co-ordination, facilities connectivity, unimpeded trade, financial integration and people-to-people bond – will foster the concurrent development of the Belt and Road countries and strengthen co-operation on the political, economic and cultural fronts.
+The Initiative has been receiving increasing attention and interests around the world.
+The proposed “five areas of connectivity” will foster the concurrent development of the Belt and Road countries and strengthen co-operation on the political, economic and cultural fronts.